Ever wondered how Halloween prop fog happens…and where it came from in the first place? Contributor David Lay dishes the juicy scoop below.

 They are, in fact, alcohols or alcohol ethers that are not only non-toxic to breathe (but don’t drink the stuff, please) and not harmful to furniture, but they can also be mixed in such a variety of ways that you can even control the amount of time the fog “hangs” around.

 The companies that make fog machines prefer to sell their own proprietary “fog juice” made from these compounds.
 They do this not just to keep a corner on the market, but for safety as well.
 Their machines are designed to work optimally with a particular fog juice mix.

 The drawback to these compounds is if they are over-heated in the absence of water, they will make some pretty toxic stuff.
 Therefore, only use the fog juice as directed.

 So, Can I Make Fog Juice?

-Ok.
-Back to the question: May I make my own fog juice?
+This begs the question: can you make your own fog juice?
 Answer: A hesitant yes.
 However, I don’t recommend it – and if you do make it, bear in mind that you make it at your own risk.

 DON’T use a mixture greater than 30% glycerin.
 Also, use distilled water, not tap water.
 Tap water will eventually ruin your fog machine.